moscajs/aedes/README.md

 }
 ```

-Only the `topic` and properties are mandatory
+Only the `topic` property is mandatory.
 Both `topic` and `payload` can be `Buffer` objects instead of strings.

 -------------------------------------------------------